SeldonIO/seldon-core/docs-gb/kubernetes/tracing.md

 ## Configure Seldon Core 2

 To enable tracing, configure the OpenTelemetry exporter endpoint in the [SeldonRuntime](../kubernetes/resources/seldonruntime.md) resource so that traces are sent to the Jaeger collector service created by the simplest Jaeger Custom Resource.
-The Seldon Runtime  helm chart is located at: https://github.com/SeldonIO/seldon-core/blob/v2/k8s/helm-charts/seldon-core-v2-runtime/values.yaml
+The Seldon Runtime  helm chart is located [here](https://github.com/SeldonIO/seldon-core/blob/v2/k8s/helm-charts/seldon-core-v2-runtime/values.yaml).

 1. Find the `seldonruntime` Custom Resource that needs to be updated using: `kubectl get seldonruntimes -n seldon-mesh`
 2. Patch your Custom Resource to include `tracingConfig` under `spec.config` using: